Which European countries have opened their borders before the summer holiday season? - Up News Info

 Belgium's borders are closed and the country has banned non-essential travel abroad.

-The government has announced plans to reopen the border to citizens of the EU, the United Kingdom and the other four Schengen countries (Switzerland, Liechtenstein, Iceland and Norway) starting June 15.
+The government has announced plans to reopen the border to citizens of the EU, the UK and the other four Schengen countries (Switzerland, Liechtenstein, Iceland and Norway) starting June 15.

 "The conditions for traveling outside Europe have not yet been defined in light of the evolving debates at the European level." the government said on June 3.